17 Best Palaces in Rome

 Villa Borghese| ©davide fantasia

-The Villa Borghese, located at Piazzale Scipione Borghese 5, is one of the most iconic palaces known for its extensive public gardens in Rome.
-The site was built by Cardinal Scipione Borghese, nephew of Pope Paul V. Scipione, who sketched out the ideas, worked with architect Flaminio Ponzio on the design of the palace which began construction in 1633, just outside the city walls.
+The Villa Borghese, located at Piazzale Scipione Borghese 5, is one of the most iconic palaces in Rome, known for its extensive public gardens.
+This site was built by Cardinal Scipione Borghese, nephew of Pope Paul V. Scipione, who sketched the ideas, worked with architect Flaminio Ponzio on the design of the palace, which began construction in 1633, just outside the city walls.

-The villa also houses a magnificent art collection that includes works by famous artists such as Caravaggio, Raphael, Titian and Bernini, among others.
-There are many things to do in Villa Borghese, for example the place also boasts an impressive gallery composed of paintings from the Roman school and an extensive collection of Egyptian art.
-This is also, without a doubt, an opportunity to see the top 10 sculptures of Villa Borghese.
+The villa also houses a magnificent art collection that includes works by famous artists such as Caravaggio, Raphael, Titian, and Bernini, among others.
+There are many things to do at Villa Borghese, for example, the site also has an impressive gallery of paintings from the Roman school and an extensive collection of Egyptian art.
+This is also, without a doubt, an opportunity to see the 10 best sculptures in Villa Borghese.

 Book a guided tour of the Borghese Gallery

-Palazzo Altemps, built in the 15th century, is the seat of the National Museum of Rome and is located in Piazza di Sant'Apollinare 46, very close to Piazza Navona.
-This place houses an impressive collection of sculptures by Ludovico Ludovisi, nephew of Pope Gregory XV, who throughout his life accumulated a large number of these works of art.
+The Palazzo Altemps, built in the 15th century, is home to the National Museum of Rome and is located in Piazza di Sant'Apollinare 46, very close to Piazza Navona.
+This place houses an impressive collection of sculptures by Ludovico Ludovisi, nephew of Pope Gregory XV, who accumulated a large number of these works of art throughout his life.

-In the Altemps Palace you will find some impressive sculptures, such as the figure of Apollo the Lyric; the Ludovisi Athena, which shows great beauty and strength, and the Throne of Ares, with its majestic design.
+In the Altemps Palace, you will find impressive sculptures such as the figure of Apollo the Lyric, the Ludovisi Athena, which displays great beauty and strength, and the Throne of Ares, with its majestic design.

-If you are a lover of architecture and European pictorial and sculptural art, you can't miss getting your ticket to the Capitoline Museums, one of the most incredible art spaces in the eternal city.
+If you love European architecture, painting, and sculpture, don't miss out on tickets to the Capitoline Museums, one of the most incredible art spaces in the Eternal City.
 Discover its 10 best works of art, some of which are considered true masterpieces.

 Buy tickets for the Capitoline Museums

-Palazzo Doria Pamphilj, located at Via del Corso 305, near Via della Gatta, is one of the most prominent palaces in Rome that still remains in the hands of an aristocratic family.
-Since the 16th century, the family has assembled an impressive collection of sculptures, paintings and furniture that are housed in the palace and you can see them if you visit.
+The Palazzo Doria Pamphilj, located at Via del Corso 305, near Via della Gatta, is one of Rome's most outstanding palaces still owned by an aristocratic family.
+Since the 16th century, the family has assembled an impressive collection of sculptures, paintings, and furniture that can be viewed in the palace.

 This extraordinary collection is based on the inheritance of Pope Innocent X, who left it to his nephew, Camillo Pamphilj.
-Over the years, the collection has grown and is now considered the largest private art collection in all of Rome.
+Over time, the collection has grown and is now considered the largest private art collection in Rome.

-You can enjoy an impressive collection of antiquities, including the mummified body of the family's patron saint.
-In addition, there are pieces of medieval and Byzantine art, as well as portraits of famous Renaissance artists such as Bernini, Raphael and Caravaggio.
-The Palace has more than 1,000 rooms, surpassing in number Buckingham Palace.
+You can enjoy an impressive collection of antiques, including the mummified body of the family's patron saint.
+There are also pieces of medieval and Byzantine art, as well as portraits by famous Renaissance artists such as Bernini, Raphael, and Caravaggio.
+The palace has over 1,000 rooms, outnumbering Buckingham Palace.

 Buy tickets for the Doria Pamphilj Palace